helrond/songs/_posts/2000-01-03-high_ground.md

 Was it saving the Germans from Hitler
 Was it rescuing the world from the communist's grip

-<div class="chorus">When did we get the high ground
+<span class="chorus">When did we get the high ground
 Does the world need a savior from itself
 When did we get the high ground
-Who will save us from ourselves</div>
+Who will save us from ourselves</span>

 Did it belong to England
 Did they once put on these airs